🔍 1 Female = 500 Eggs Per Year

 🐕 Not Sure If You Have Bed Bugs?

-Our certified canine inspection teams can detect bed bugs with 95%+ accuracy—even in early-stage infestations that humans miss.
+Our certified K9 inspection teams detect bed bugs with 95%+ accuracy — even early-stage infestations humans miss.

 Learn About Canine Inspections